mrychlik/DeductronCode/README.md

 ![Tensorboard screenshot](./images/TensorboardScreenshot.png)

+## Implementation using Keras
+The file (./deductron_keras.py) implements deductron on top of the Keras API.
+This implementation is used in a complete example implemented by the Keras team, of learning addition of multi-digit integers from examples.
+To run this example, do this:

+`python3 keras_addition_example.py`

+You need both Tensorflow and Keras to be installed.

 # Tensorflow version 2 supported
 The early versions of this code were written for Tensorflow v.1 and they can